 West of New Orleans and Baton Rouge, a world away from the grand houses lining the Mississippi River, the watery world known as Cajun Country spreads along the Gulf of Mexico.
-If you have the time to explore, the region offers an incredible range of delights for all the senses: antebellum plantation houses and moss-covered monuments set amidst groves of stately old oak trees, with all manner of wildlife (from birds to gators) chirping and squawking away in the oddly-still bayous, and the sound of accordions and the aroma of boudin sausages and boiling crawfish emanating from what can seem like every other doorway.
-Cajun Country is also sugarcane country: Over half a million acres are cultivated each year, rising to 10 feet in height by the end of summer, when the cane is chopped down and made into molasses at the many aromatic mills.
+If you have the time to explore, the region offers an incredible range of delights for all the senses: antebellum plantation houses and moss-covered monuments set amid groves of stately old oak trees, with all manner of wildlife, from birds to gators, chirping and squawking away in the oddly still bayous, and the sound of accordions and the aroma of boudin sausages and boiling crawfish emanating from what can seem like every other doorway.
+Cajun Country is also sugarcane country: More than a half-million ac (202,343 ha) are cultivated each year, rising to 10 ft (3 m) in height by the end of summer, when the cane is chopped down and made into molasses at the many aromatic mills.

-US-90, the main route through Cajun Country, follows the route of the Old Spanish Trail, the historic cross-country highway that, in the early days of the automobile, linked San Diego and St. Augustine.
-Though the main route has been widened and “improved” countless times in the past century (it is often signed as Future I-49), many wonderful stretches of old country road still wind along shady bayous.
+US-90, the main route through Cajun Country, follows the Old Spanish Trail, the historic cross-country highway that linked St. Augustine and San Diego and in the early days of the automobile.
+Though the main route has been widened and “improved” countless times in the past century (it is often signed as “Future I-49”), many wonderful stretches of old country road still wind along shady bayous.

 Wandering aimlessly and getting lost amid the many small backwater towns is half the fun of spending time here, but there are a number of places where the whole Cajun Country experience comes together in a concentrated dose.
 One of your main stops should be the historic town of St. Martinville, where the St. Martin de Tours Catholic Church (133 S. Main St., 337/394-6021) stands at the center of many blocks of ornate buildings and majestic oak trees, including the one featured in the Cajun-flavored Longfellow poem “Evangeline.”